kevyuan/12ft-io-remove-paywall-bookmarklet/README.md

 2. Drag the <a href="javascript:(()=>{window.open('https://12ft.io/'+window.location.href,'_self')})();">Remove Paywall</a> link onto your bookmarks bar

 #### Method 2: Manually create new bookmark
-1. Or create a new bookmark using this code block:
+1. Create a new bookmark using this code block:

 ```
 javascript: (() => {